email linkedin

 Bioethanol

-In the case of bioethanol, an empirical study for supply was conducted from May 2016, and the manufacturing, supply, infrastructure, and applicability of fuel were verified by April 30, 2019.
+In 2016, Korea began an empirical study of bioethanol supply, with the results for manufacturing, supply, infrastructure, and applicability of fuel verified in 2019.

-One gas station was selected, and equipment and storage problems were checked for 365 days by season, and after endurance driving up to about 45,000 km through four demonstration vehicles, exhaust gas and vehicle conditions were checked.
+One gas station was selected, and equipment and storage problems were checked for 365 days by season.
+The study examined the exhaust gas and vehicle conditions of four demonstration vehicles after endurance driving up to about 45,000 km.

-In addition, a feasibility review study for expanding the introduction of biofuels in the domestic transportation field was conducted from December 2019 to August 2020, and through this, it was determined that more careful review is necessary for the future introduction of bioethanol.
+In addition, from 2019 to 2020, Korea conducted a 9-month feasibility review study aimed at expanding the introduction of biofuels in the domestic transportation field.
+The study determined that more careful review is necessary for the future introduction of bioethanol.

 Hydrogen and Electricity